Svara: In the Vedas

 or the like.
-Two-swara Vedic singing is called gaathika chanting, e.g. in chanting the following text on two notes:
+Two-svara Vedic singing is called gāthika chanting, e.g. in chanting the following text on two notes:

-The musical octave is said to have evolved from the elaborate and elongated chants of the Samaveda, based on these basic swaras.
+The musical octave is said to have evolved from the elaborate and elongated chants of the Samaveda, based on these basic svaras.
 Siksha is the subject that deals with phonetics and pronunciation.
-Naradiya Siksha elaborates the nature of swaras, both Vedic chants and the octave.
+Naradiya Siksha elaborates the nature of svaras, both Vedic chants and the octave.

 In the Upaniṣads

 The word also appears in the Upanishads.
 For example, it appears in Jaiminiya Upanishad Brahmana section 111.33, where the cyclic rise and setting of sun and world, is referred to as "the music of spheres", and the sun is stated to be "humming the wheel of the world".
-According to Ananda Coomaraswamy, the roots "svar", meaning "to shine" (whence "surya" or sun), and "svr", meaning "to sound or resound" (whence "swara", “musical note”) and also in some contexts "to shine", are all related in the ancient Indian imagination.
+According to the philosopher Ananda Coomaraswamy, the roots "svar", meaning "to shine" (whence "surya" or sun), and "svr", meaning "to sound or resound" (whence "svara", “musical note”) and also in some contexts "to shine", are all related in the ancient Indian imagination.
+This connection, however, is not supported by linguistic evidence and mere speculative (cf. William Dwight Whitney: The Roots, Verb-Forms, and Primary Derivatives of the Sanskrit Language entry sub svar-, footnote.
+He states that because of close formal similarity between these two distinct roots it is hard to tell them apart.
+So it is a case of homophony.
+More recent linguistic research points out that svar- „sun” is related to the proto-indo-european root *sóh₂wl̥-, whereas svar- „sound“ is related to pie. *swer-.)

 In Śāstra literature

-The svara concept is found in Chapter 28 of the ancient Natya Shastra, estimated to have been completed between 200 BCE to 200 CE.
+The concept of a svara is found in Chapter 28 of the text Nāṭya Śāstra, estimated to have been completed between 200 BCE to 200 CE.
 It names the unit of tonal measurement or audible unit the śruti, with verse 28.21 introducing the musical scale as follows:

 This text contains the modern names:

-These seven swaras are shared by both major raga systems of Indian classical music, that is the North Indian (Hindustani) and South Indian (Carnatic).
+These seven svaras are shared by both major raga systems of Indian classical music, that is the North Indian (Hindustani) and South Indian (Carnatic).